Was

 PERMANENT information: printed/electronic texts, cfr. nucleotide strands.

-development of cell and that of the current scientific progress, the
+and that of the current scientific progress, the availability of permanently

 Res.